Post

 With service account policies in effect, administrators can enforce protection, enable machine to machine authentication and audit all actions which are captured and relayed via audit logs.

-Admin creates a service account policy.
+1. Admin creates a service account policy.
 AuthNull assigns a Passwordless credential for each of the service account credential policy which is then sent to an admin wallet.
-This is originally signed by the organization’s private key signifying that the organization has issued the credentials and forms the first root of trust.
+This is originally signed by the organization’s private key

-AuthNull’s passwordless authentication is supported for Linux / SSH only at the moment using local service accounts, or Active Directory service accounts.
+AuthNull’s passwordless authentication is supported for Linux only at the moment.
 Authentication options for windows is coming soon.

-Summary of Service account, and machine to machine (M2M) authentication without secrets, or SSH Keys
+Service account (m2m) authentication without secrets, or SSH Keys

 Reduce attack surface by removing shared secrets , passwords or SSH Keys: AuthNull eliminates the need to use passwords, SSH Keys or shared secrets to be able to enable M2M authentication.